 - Rest Bay, Porthcawl is great for a really quick session from Bristol or Cardiff.

-It pays dividends to travel that bit further to Pembrokeshire, argues Dean Gough of Outer Reef Surf School.
-Because Britain’s only coastal national park wraps around the peninsula, it guarantees clean gentle waves whatever the weather.
-And because it’s an extra hour beyond Swansea, the beautiful beaches are quieter.
-Ideal for beginners, he points out.
-Ideal for everyone given that Pembrokeshire tops UK rankings for Blue Flag beaches.
+It pays dividends to travel that bit further to get to Pembrokeshire.
+Because of the way that Britain’s only coastal national park wraps around the peninsula, it guarantees clean gentle waves whatever the weather.
+Also, because it’s an extra hour beyond Swansea, the beautiful beaches are quieter – ideal for beginners.
+Another bonus: Pembrokeshire tops the UK rankings for Blue Flag beaches.

-- Freshwater West is an unspoilt beach that picks up all the swell, though dangerous for beginners in large waves.
+- Freshwater West is an unspoilt beach that picks up all the swell, though its large waves are dangerous for beginners

-- Manobier is amazing!
-A fantastic castle backdrop and it suits beginners all the way up to advanced surfers.
+- Manorbier is amazing – it has a fantastic castle as the backdrop and suits everyone from beginners to advanced surfers

-- Newgale is good for children and there's fantastic shelter in St Bride’s Bay.
+- Newgale is good for children, and there is fantastic shelter in St Bride’s Bay

-Mellow.
-That's how Jonathan Waterfield describes North Wales surfing after 30 years of wave-riding on the Llŷn Peninsula.
-Up here, says the owner of West Coast Surf surf school and shop, the Atlantic swells are more forgiving, the beaches quieter than those further south.
-And with only a dozen local surfers plus whatever visitors arrive from Liverpool and Manchester the vibe is mellow too.
-Beginners’ heaven.
+'Mellow'.
+That's how one surfer described what it's like to ride the waves of the Llŷn Peninsula.
+At the northern end of the country, the Atlantic swells are more forgiving and the beaches are quieter than those further south.
+With only a dozen local surfers (plus visitors from Liverpool and Manchester), the vibe is mellow too.

-- Porth Neigwl is consistent, clean, spacious and a sand bottom – all good for learners.
+- Porth Neigwl is consistent, clean, spacious and has a sandy bottom, all of which are good for learners